George Ray (footballer, born 1993)

-George Edward Ray (born 13 October 1993) is a professional footballer who plays as a defender for EFL League Two club Barrow.
-Born in England, he has represented Wales at youth level.
+George Edward Ray (born 13 October 1993) is a former professional footballer who played as a defender.
+He is a former Wales under-21 international.

-Ray started his professional career at Crewe Alexandra and made his first-team debut in the 2013 Football League Trophy Final, becoming the first player to make his professional debut in a cup final held at Wembley.
+Ray started his professional career at Crewe Alexandra and made his first-team debut in the 2013 Football League Trophy final, becoming the first player to make his professional debut in a cup final held at Wembley.
+He later played for Tranmere Rovers, Exeter City, Leyton Orient (loan), Barrow and Morecambe.

 Club career

 Crewe Alexandra

 Ray came through the Crewe Alexandra F.C.
 Academy to sign professional forms in 2011.
 He was loaned out to Northern Premier League side Leek Town in the 2011–12 season.
 He made his senior debut for the "Railwaymen" at Wembley Stadium on 7 April 2013, in the Football League Trophy final victory over Southend United – the first player to make his professional debut in a Wembley cup final.
 On 11 February 2014, Ray signed a new two-and-a-half-year deal at Crewe Alexandra.

 In March 2017, Ray revealed that he had considered leaving Crewe, declaring "the first six months (of the current season) were the worst times of my career," but was now playing for a new contract under Crewe's new manager.
 David Artell had replaced Steve Davis in January 2017 and he recalled Ray to the first team and then made him team captain following an injury to Danny Hollands in February 2017.
 On 9 May 2017, Crewe announced that Ray had been offered a new contract by the club, and in June 2017 he signed a two-year deal running to June 2019.

-Ray suffered a back injury at the end of the 2016-2017 season that required prolonged treatment and kept him out of first-team action until early 2018.
+Ray suffered a back injury at the end of the 2016–17 season that required prolonged treatment and kept him out of first-team action until early 2018.
 He made his first appearance of the season at Lincoln City on 24 February 2018.
 On 5 May 2018, Ray appeared in a Crewe starting 11 who were all Crewe Academy graduates, one of two players (with Ben Garratt) to feature both times this has been achieved.
-At the end of the 2018-19 season, he declined a new deal and was set to leave the club.
+At the end of the 2018–19 season, he declined a new deal and was set to leave the club.